 Disclosure: We may receive commissions when you click our links and make purchases.
 However, this does not influence our reviews or ratings.
 We endeavor to keep our opinions fair and balanced to help you make informed buying choices.

-Learn what bi-amping a speaker means, how it works, and why it was invented.
+Learn what bi-amping a speaker means, how it works, and why do it

 Examine the different variations of bi-amping configurations and their respective benefits and drawbacks.